-A city’s vast expanse, a parade of iconic sports cars, and the distinct smell of burnt rubber are the ingredients for Criterion Games much plauded Need for Speed Most Wanted U.
+A city’s vast expanse, a parade of iconic sports cars, and the distinct smell of burnt rubber are the ingredients for Criterion Games much lauded Need for Speed: Most Wanted U.

 Speeding your way through Fairhaven city’s vibrant metropolis and its surroundings will occupy the majority of your time, as you make your stake on surpassing competitor racers.
 Collectibles extending play, as you veer through billboards and security gates, whilst hunting Jack Spots across the city that provide you with lucrative cards for your garage.

 At any point you can open the EasyDrive menu, granting access to available events from which you can either leisurely navigate your way toward their starting point or begin immediately.
 There are multiple types here, with core examples being Speed Run, which sees you tasked with maintaining an average speed across a set distance, Circuit Race that has you zip multiple laps around a track, and Sprint Race that sees all racers speed toward a distant finish line.